PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 Problem → Design → Schema → MAIN ARTIFACT → Governance → Evaluation → Demo
 ```

-While every subproject follows this overall structure, the **Main Artifact** evolves to reflect the architectural focus of that stage and will include the phase-specific assets, i.e *knowledge pipeline, execution workflows, quality assessments, operational, and platform assets, respectively.*
+While every subproject follows this overall structure, the **Main Artifact** evolves to reflect the architectural focus of that stage and will include the phase-specific assets, i.e ***knowledge pipeline, execution workflows, quality assessments, operational, and platform assets.***

 | Subproject | Architectural Role | Primary Contribution |
 |------------|--------------------|----------------------|